skv-v/hello-world/README.md

 Hey guys,
 SKV here.
 Just trying out new stuff
-Next we are going to VTU annual fest :P
+Next week we are going to VTU annual fest :P